open/close all folders

 - Child by Rape: Her brother Harcourt raped her years ago and she gave birth to his child, though she had managed to keep her pregnancy a secret.

-- Defiled Forever: In season 3 rumors begin to circulate that Sophia is actually her daughter, not her ward as she previously claimed.
+- Defiled Forever: Believes this about herself, and knows she will be blamed for her brother raping her, along with putting her illegitimate daughter in danger.
+So much that it's her darkest secret that Lydia keeps as blackmail.
+In season 3 rumors begin to circulate that Sophia is actually her daughter, not her ward as she previously claimed.
 After talking with Nancy, Isabella decides to publicly come clean about Sophia being her daughter — but not about who her father is.
+In the season 3 finale, she gets the confidence to talk about Harcourt's rape of her as other women come forward.

 - Gilded Cage: She is incredibly wealthy, but lives under the thumb of her abusive older brother.